 Single Vehicle Accidents in Houston

 In just a couple of seconds a driver can make a poor decision and cause single vehicle accident, fortunately, these accidents typically do not impact other drivers on the road.
 Common reasons for these accidents include excessive speed, distractions such as texting or other cell phone use, intoxication, and drowsy driving.
 However, in some cases the driver made no specific driving error that lead to the collision.
 The car crash could have occurred because of the external environment, such as extreme weather, an auto defect, or poor road infrastructure or deteriorating road conditions.
-If you have been injured in an auto accident, call our experienced Houston car accident attorney today!
+If you have been injured in an auto accident, call our experienced Houston car accident lawyer today!

 When a tire blows out, the driver suddenly loses control.
 In most cases, the car does not go out of control and the driver can safely apply the brakes in time to bring the car to a stop on the side of the road.
 In other cases, such as when the vehicle is going at a very high speed or navigating a sharp curve, a blowout can lead to a serious accident.